Wolframfriele/woframfriele.github.io/content/blog/from-flask-to-zola/index.md

 +++
-title = "From Flask to Zola: the evolution of this website" description = "Why did I change the website again, and why did I go from a dynamic python based setup to a static much simpler setup." date = 2024-02-04
+title = "From Flask to Zola: the evolution of this website" description = "My goals for this website and what I learned from building my portfolio website with a bunch of different technology's." date = 2024-02-04
 +++